Jerady/sensorbox-data-decoder/README.md

 Message #10 published to sensorboxdata/demoDisconnected
 [DONE]
 ```
-Meanwhile at MQTT.fx (note the choosen decoded at the bottom):
+Meanwhile at MQTT.fx (note the choosen payload decoder at the bottom):

 ![](images/mqttfx-proto-decoder.png)

-You can connect to a speecific broker name/ip and port by passing argument to the 'run' task:
+You can connect to a speecific broker `<name>/<ip>:<port>` by passing argument to the `'run'` task:

 `sbt "run 192.168.0.61:1883"`

-Additionally you can set a certain topic as 2nd :
+Additionally you can set a certain topic as 2nd argument:

 `sbt "run 192.168.0.61:1883 proto/demo"`